Whose baseline compiler is it anyway?

 \section{Acknowledgments}

-This work is supported in part by NSF Grant Award \#2148301, as well as funding and support from the DFinity Foundation~\cite{Dfinity}.
+This work is supported in part by NSF Grant Award \#2148301, as well as funding and support from the Web\-Assembly Research Center.
 Thanks to Hannes Payer, Toon Verwaest and Clemens Backes on the V8 team for JIT compiler and tiering discussions.
 Thanks to Lars Hansen (formerly Mozilla) for questions on the Spidermonkey baseline compiler design.
-Thanks to undergraduate Bradley Teo for work on the instrumentation framework in \OurEngine.
+Thanks to students Bradley Teo, Yash Anand, and Kazuyuki Takayama, and Elizabeth Gilbert for work on the instrumentation framework in \OurEngine.
 Thanks to Heather Miller, Josh Sunshine, Jonathan Aldrich, and Anthony Rowe at CMU.
 Thanks to Ulan Degenbaev at DFinity.